I’ve long had a sense that the story of the Twentieth Century is hidden behind the stories that century’s victors told about themselves.

 The feedlot is not a necessary evil in some heroic effort to feed a growing multitude.
 It is a model for the raising of the real crop.
 Us.

-As in the most humane of such structures, unlike the horrors unmitigated by any good sense when the Nazis did it, the ramp gently curves as it rises to the killing floor.
+As in the most humane of such structures, unlike the horrors unmitigated by any good sense perpetrated by the Nazis, the ramp gently curves as it rises to the killing floor.
 “We won’t know what hit us.”
 Each sees her own personal end as a private failure.
-The system behind it is hidden from almost everyone involved.
+The system behind it is hidden.

-Even so, look at the poor health and despair among the “well-off” to see that there is little psychic distance between managing Monsanto and running Treblinka.
+Even so, look at the poor health and the rising despair among the well-off to see that there is little psychic distance between managing Monsanto and running Treblinka.

 Control does not work if what we expect to control is living.